-Managing a small business can be challenging.
-Staff, dealing with cash flow issues, marketing, invoicing and day in day out can become exhausting.
-Staying on top of all of these and more is a struggle for many small business owners.
+Running a business can be challenging.
+There are so many elements to keep tabs on… Staff, cash flow, marketing, invoicing, the list goes on.
+Day in day out, this can become exhausting.
+Managing this stress is a struggle for many small business owners.

 Being your boss is no doubt exciting, you get to be in charge of running your business as you fit, but then there is a downside to this.
 The whole stress that comes with being in charge lies somewhat on your shoulder.